With the exception of the odd haggle at the market, little bargaining goes on in France.

-While France presents evident challenges for visiteurs handicapés (disabled visitors) – cobblestones, cafe-lined streets that are a nightmare to navigate in a wheelchair (fauteuil roulant), a lack of kerb ramps, older public facilities and many budget hotels without lifts – don't let that stop you from visiting.
+While France presents evident challenges for visiteurs handicapés (disabled visitors), particularly those with mobility issues – cobblestones, cafe-lined streets that are a nightmare to navigate in a wheelchair (fauteuil roulant), a lack of kerb ramps, older public facilities and many budget hotels without lifts – don't let that stop you from visiting.
 Efforts are being made to improve the situation and with a little careful planning, a hassle-free accessible stay is possible.

 - Paris' tourist office runs the excellent ‘Tourisme & Handicap’ initiative whereby museums, cultural attractions, hotels and restaurants that provide access or special assistance or facilities for those with physical, mental, visual and/or hearing disabilities display a special logo at their entrances.
 For a list of qualifying places, go to www.parisinfo.com and click on ‘Practical Paris’.